collinmelton/DynamicDiskCloudSoftware/README.md

 	python2.7 RunJobs.py --I test_instances.csv --D test_disks.csv --P yourprojectname --PM test.pem --E somelettersandnumbers@developer.gserviceaccount.com --RD /home/yourusername/ --SD ./

 # Web Server Version
-I am developing an updated version of the software that runs a webserver (link coming soon).
+I am developing an updated version of the software that runs a webserver (https://github.com/collinmelton/DDCloudServer).
 This version allows the user to generate a workflow, launch a workflow, and view progress and performance of the workflow as it runs.

 # Alternative Licensing
 This project is licensed open source under GNU GPLv2.
 To inquire about alternative licensing options please contact the Stanford Office of Technology Licensing (www.otl.stanford.edu).